Sirneij/Hackernews/README.md

 ![Detail page of each story in the application](detail.png "Detail page of each story in the application")

-Data are being consumed every 5 minutes via a background task powered by [Celery][4] with [redis][5] as backend and broker.
+Data are being consumed every 5 minutes via a background task powered by [Celery][4] with [redis][5] as the broker.
 This presents performance gains as users do not need to wait for such actions' completions.

 The application also provides an in-depth text searching with search term highlighting.
-Though it is not an enterprise grade full-text functionality but it is close to that.
-PostgreSQL could have been used as database to fascilitate full-text search but it was later dropped.
+Though it is not an enterprise grade full-text search functionality but it is close to that.
+PostgreSQL could have been used as database to fascilitate full-text search but it was later dropped during development.
+It ended up being used in production.

 ## Local setup